Planned Gifts

 Charitable Bequest

-Quick tip: Gift amounts are stated in three main ways in charitable bequests.
+Quick Tip: Gift amounts are stated in three main ways in charitable bequests.
 A specific amount is the exact amount of money that a donor will give.
 A percentage amount is a percentage of what the donor will give (such as a percentage of their estate).
 A remainder amount is the leftover funds that you’ll receive once the donor has paid their other bequests.

 Charitable Gift Annuity

-Quick tip: Charitable gift annuities can take various forms, and states will have different laws regarding each type of charitable gift annuity.
+Quick Tip: Charitable gift annuities can take various forms, and states will have different laws regarding each type of charitable gift annuity.
 Familiarize yourself with the laws in your state.

 Charitable Remainder Trust